corda/corda-docs/content/en/docs/cenm/1.4/signing-service.md

-### Service Location Map Entry Example

-Each entry in the `serviceLocations` map should be keyed on the user-defined, human-readable alias.
-This can be any string and is used only within the configuration to map the service locations to each signing task that use it.

-* **enmService**:
-The connection details for the CENM service that acts as the data source
-  * **host**:
-  The host name (or IP address) that the CENM service is running on.
-  * **port**:
-  The port that the CENM service is listening on (for inter-CENM communication).
-  * **verbose**:
-  A boolean parameter that determines whether debug information for the IPC between the Signing Service and the remote service should be displayed.
-  * **ssl**:
-  *(Optional)* SSL Information for connection with the CENM service.
-    * **keyStore**:
-    The key store configuration for the Signing Service SSL key pair.
-      * **location**:
-      The location in the file system of the keystore containing the SSL public / private key pair. of the Signing Service.
-      * **password**:
-      The password for the keystore.
-      * **keyPassword**:
-      *(Optional)* The password for the key pair - can be omitted if it is the same as the keystore password.
-    * **trustStore**:
-    Trust store configuration for the SSL PKI root of trust.
-      * **location**:
-      The location in the file system of the keystore containing the SSL PKI root of trust.
-      * **password**:
-      The password for the trust root keystore.

-### Signable Material Retriever Location Example

-When Signing Service connects to CA part of SMR Service instead of directly to CA related CENM Service Locations, then `caSmrLocation` replaces CA related inputs of `serviceLocations`.

-When Signing Service connects to non CA part of SMR Service instead of directly to non CA related CENM Service Locations, then `nonCaSmrLocation` replaces non CA related inputs of `serviceLocations`.

-* **caSmrLocation**:
-The connection details for the CA part of Signable Material Retriever (SMR) Service that acts as the data source
-  * **host**:
-  Host name (or IP address) that the CA part of SMR service is running on.
-  * **port**:
-  Port that the CA part of SMR service is listening on (for inter-CENM communication).
-  * **verbose**:
-  A boolean parameter representing whether debug information for the IPC between the Signing Service and the remote service should be displayed.
-  * **ssl**:
-  *(Optional)* SSL Information for connection with the CA part of the SMR service.
-    * **keyStore**:
-    Keystore configuration for the Signing Service SSL key pair.
-      * **location**:
-      Location on the file system of the keystore containing the SSL public / private key pair of the Signing Service.
-      * **password**:
-      Password for the keystore.
-      * **keyPassword**:
-      *(Optional)* Password for the key pair - can be omitted if it is the same as the keystore password.
-    * **trustStore**:
-    Truststore configuration for the SSL PKI root of trust.
-      * **location**:
-      Location in the file system of the keystore containing the SSL PKI root of trust.
-      * **password**:
-      Password for the trust root keystore.
-* **nonCaSmrLocation**:
-Same as per **caSmrLocation**, just for the non-CA part of the SMR Service.

 ### Signers Map Entry Example

 Each entry in the `signers` map should be keyed on the user-defined, human-readable alias.
 This can be any